lynnlangit/aws-for-bioinformatics/3_VMs_&_Batch-LYNN/5_Use_Amazon_omics.md

 <img src="https://github.com/lynnlangit/aws-for-bioinformatics/blob/main/3_VMs_%26_Batch-LYNN/images/omics-concepts.png">

 ### Key considerations
-- requires a reference genome store
+- requires a reference genome store - (FASTA) and a reference genome index (BWA index)
-- then set up a sequnce store
+- then set up a sequnce store - (FASTQ, BAM, or CRAM)
-- can set up a variant and/or annotation store
+- can set up a variant and/or annotation store - (VCF, GFF, or GTF)
-- select and use a query engine or workflow engine (WDL, Nextflow)
+- select and use a query engine or workflow engine - (WDL, Nextflow)
 - TIP: use Omics Workflows `RunGroups` to control the amount of resources per set of workflows
     - set the max number of concurrent vCPUs used by tasks
     - set the maximum duration of tasks